 - Want to strengthen your skin barrier and protect it from environmental influences

-- Value scientifically based but gentle skin care
+- Value scientifically sound but gentle skincare

 - Prefer sustainable and ethically produced cosmetics